How to Reach Nepal

-The most convenient way to go from India to Nepal is by flights.
-There are many India to Nepal flights, nonstop and with stops from different cities of the country.
-Other than the airway, crossing the border by road is the most popular means of commuting from the major Indian cities.
-There are well-maintained roadway and railway network as well.
+Being well-connected to some major countries through the network of roadways, railway stations and airways, Nepal is quite accessible from India as both the nations share a common border.
+There are many India to Nepal flights, nonstop and with stops operating from different cities of the country.
+Other than airways, crossing the border by road is the most popular means of commuting from the major Indian cities.
+There are well-maintained roadway and railway networks as well.
+While in order to figure out how to reach Nepal from India in the best possible way, go through our below guide in detail.

 The historic British-era Nepal train line running from Janakpur in Nepal to Jayanagar in India was shut down in 2014 and is currently under upgrade.
-There are several India-Nepal railway lines under consideration, including connections with New Jalpaiguri, Jogbani and Nepalganj Road.
-So at present, there is no India to Nepal train that goes directly.
+Besides that, there are several India-Nepal railway lines, including ones connected with New Jalpaiguri, Jogbani and Nepalganj Road.
+For now, there is no direct India to Nepal train.
 However, Gorakhpur and Raxaul being the closest stations on the Nepal route, one can take trains up to there and make the rest of the journey by road.
 There are trains from Howrah Station near Kolkata to the Raxaul Junction at the border.

 |Distance||By Air||By Road||By Train||By Sea|